Bishop Allen Academy: History

 Bishop Allen Academy underwent four additions and renovations in 1991, 2000, 2005, and 2018.
-The new chapel and an under-used exterior courtyard was enclosed with a roof to expand the existing ground floor cafeteria was designed by the architect, Scott Morris.
-Most recently the school's chimney is being demolished because of falling bricks.
+The exterior courtyard was enclosed with a roof to expand the existing ground floor cafeteria and a new chapel was designed by the architect Scott Morris.
+The school's chimney was demolished because of falling bricks.

-Many immigrant families had arrived in Toronto during the post war years including many Eastern Europeans, especially Byzantine Catholic Ukrainians, who made Etobicoke their home and whose descendants form a large part of the student body at Bishop Allen.
+Many immigrant families arrived in Toronto during the post-war years including many Eastern Europeans, especially Byzantine Catholic Ukrainians, whose descendants form a large part of the student body at Bishop Allen.
 The school is one of few in Toronto that has continued to grow during a period of falling student numbers as many families have moved to Toronto's suburbs.

 The school is named after Bishop Francis Allen, an auxiliary Bishop in the Archdiocese of Toronto and former pastor of local Etobicoke Parish Our Lady of Sorrows which serves Bishop Allen Academy.
-Bishop Allen was instrumental, together with fellow Auxiliary Bishop Francis Marocco and Archbishop Philip Pocock, in the Archdiocese of Toronto's 1960s campaign to establish and enlarge Catholic Secondary Schools in the Archdiocese.
+Allen was instrumental, together with fellow Auxiliary Bishop Francis Marocco and Archbishop Philip Pocock, in the Archdiocese of Toronto's 1960s campaign to establish and enlarge Catholic secondary cchools in the archdiocese.

 With the former Kingsmill building built just for 717 students, the school has 30 portables on site to handle the growing student population.
-In 2008, health concerns and damp summer weather on all the portables that contained mould from one of the four forced to relocate Grade 10 students to the former St. Peter (now Monsignor Fraser College Annex) for one semester.
+In 2008, health concerns about portables that contained mould forced Grade 10 students to relocate to the former St. Peter (now Monsignor Fraser College Annex) for one semester.
 The board installed three computer labs on that site.

+The school is currently in a process of reconstruction with a replacement three-storey high school building.
+In November 2024, the TCDSB rejected the proposal to relocate its student body to the former Scarlett Heights Entrepreneurial Academy, which was acquired a month prior.

 Overview

 Bishop Allen Academy educates just under 1700 students with over 100 teachers.
-Recently, the school has taken moves to becoming a more academic-focused school, including adding several advanced placement (AP) classes.
+The school has several advanced placement (AP) classes.
 It also supports a French Immersion and Extended French program, as well as a gifted program called SAGE (Service, Awareness, Giftedness, Experience).